picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 This is useful when you want complete control over the reward amount rather than inviting additional funding.

-For example, you might want to create a bounty with a fixed $100 reward and ensure that the reward stays exactly $100.
+For example, you might want to create a bounty with a fixed .1 ETH reward and ensure that the reward stays exactly .1 ETH.

 ### which should you choose?